Yehiel Bar

-Yehiel "Hilik" Bar (יחיאל "חיליק" בר; born September 4, 1975) was a Member of Knesset for the Israel Labor Party, Secretary General of the Labor Party, and was the Deputy Speaker of the Knesset.
+Yehiel "Hilik" Bar (יחיאל "חיליק" בר; born 4 September 1975) is a former Member of Knesset for the Israel Labor Party, Secretary General of the Labor Party, and was the Deputy Speaker of the Knesset.
 Bar previously served as a member of the Jerusalem City Council on behalf of mayor Nir Barkat's "Yerushalayim Tazliach" (Jerusalem Will Succeed) party, holding the Tourism and Foreign Relations portfolios for the city.

 Biography

-Bar was born in a low-income neighborhood in Safed the eldest of five children of a Moroccan immigrant father and an Ashekanzic mother.
+Bar was born in a low-income neighborhood in Safed the eldest of five children of a Moroccan immigrant father and an Ashkenazic mother.
 He has stated, "I am a proud half-Moroccan, half-Ashkenazi."
 Bar was a camper and camp counsellor at "HaNoar HaOved VeHeLomed" (The Federation of Working and Studying Youth) in Safed, and was an active leader in Labor Youth.
 His father served as deputy mayor and secretary of the Workers' Council on behalf of the Labor Party.

 Bar studied at Bezek College at Givat Mordechai in Jerusalem.
 He served in the Israeli Defense Force as an officer in Adjutant Corps and reached the rank of captain in the reserves, later studying at the Hebrew University in Jerusalem.
 From 1998 he served as chairman of the student organization ("Ofek") of the Labor Party at Hebrew University, chairman of the national student organization of the Labor Party, and Chairman of the World Youth of the World Labour Zionist Movement.

 Bar served as an Advisor to Minister Dalia Itzik in the Environment Ministry and the Ministry of Industry and Trade; an adviser to Acting Mayor of the Jerusalem Municipality, Professor Shimon Shetreet; Director of Development Economics and Higher Education in the Jerusalem Municipality; Project Manager for the Jerusalem Conference with the Zionist Council for Israel; and adviser to National Infrastructure Minister Binyamin Ben-Eliezer in Ariel Sharon's second administration and Ehud Olmert's government.
 It was during this time that he also served as advisor to Ben-Eliezer while the latter served as Minister of Industry.

 During his public service he completed his BA in political science and international relations and MA in international relations at the Hebrew University.
 In 2008 he was accepted to the master's program at the Kennedy School of Government at Harvard University, but passed on the opportunity in order to continue his public service.

 Since 2002, Bar has been a delegate at the World Zionist Congress and the World Zionist Council.
 He is actively involved in pro-Israel advocacy and has taken part in advocacy and coexistence missions around the world, in the course of which he met with US President George W. Bush and other senior officials in both the Arab world and the West.
 In 2003, he was involved in the establishment of the “Young Israeli Forum for Cooperation” (YIFC), an organization whose activity was awarded a special prize by the EU's Minister of Education.